ludcila/CHT-preCICE/documentation/user/4-what-works.md

 This section describes configurations that have been tested to work.

-## preCICE

-### Type of coupling (based on the boundary condition)
+### Coupling boundary conditions

-- Robin-Robin (RR): the preferred option, superior in both stability and convergence.
+- Robin-Robin (RR): the preferred option, superior in stability and convergence.
 - Dirichlet-Neumann (DN): Fluid Dirichlet - Solid Neumann (FDSN) worked well in the flat plate validation case.
 For the rest of the document, DN actually refers to FDSN.
     - If the simulation becomes unstable, try with a smaller step size (??)

+## preCICE setup

 ### Coupling-scheme

 - Explicit coupling scheme: safe to use only when using Robin-Robin coupling.
-Robin-Robin explicit coupling must be used for steady-state coupling.
+Robin-Robin explicit coupling must be used for steady-state setups.
 - Implicit coupling scheme

 Below are some suggestions regarding the parameters for implicit coupling:

+- `exchange`
+    - `initialize="yes"`
 - `extrapolation-order`:
-    - Robin-Robin: best is to omit the tag (no extrapolation)
 - `max-iterations`:
     - Robin-Robin:
         - Large value (e.g. 200): to ensure convergence